 - Go to X with kids every weekend not spend more time with family

-Actionable.
 There are different terms associated with the letter A. I have used the word actionable as it relates most directly to the idea of getting things done and knowing what you have to do next.
 Actionable means that you know what the next step is and you can make that step.
-If I want to start an airline then I don’t know what the next step is.
+If I want to start an airline, then I don’t know what the next step is.
 Instead set a goal to create a list of requirements to start an airline.
 Try to make the next step small so it wouldn’t overwhelm you and keep you from taking it.
-The next step in clean the house is clean my desk.
-Break large vague goals into small, clear, and actionable goals.
+The next step in “clean the house” is to clean my desk.
+Break large, vague goals into small, clear, and actionable goals.

 The important thing in life is to have a great aim, and the determination to attain it. ~~Johann Wolfgang von Goethe

-Relevant.
-Ask yourself if this is really something you want.
-How will this goal help you be happier?
-Will it improve your overall quality of life and have a positive effect on you and others.
-For example you can count the pages in your favorite book in the next two hours.
-This is a goal that is specific, measurable, actionable and time bound, but it’s pointless and irrelevant.
+For example, you can count the pages in your favorite book in the next two hours.
+This is a goal that is specific, measurable, actionable and time-bound, but it’s pointless and irrelevant.
 Examples: I want to earn 5000 dollars every month because then I can travel to my dream locations.
-I write every day because I want to become better communicator and write a book.
+I write every day because I want to become a better communicator and write a book.

-Time-based.
-If it does not have a deadline then it is not a goal.
+If it does not have a deadline, then it is not a goal.
 Every goal you set has a timeline.
 There are different points you can set on that timeline:

 - By what time you want to achieve the goal?
 Estimate the time needed and add 50% buffer.